azuredevcollege/aidevcollege/day1/AzureMachineLearningService/README.md

 - Take the [`creditcard.csv`](data/creditcard.csv) dataset as the input
 - Create a AKS cluster
 - Deploy the model with authentication and [monitoring](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-enable-app-insights)

+## Challenge 6 - Azure Machine Learning Designer

+:zap: Let's go to **[challenge 6](challenges/challenge_06.md)**!

+In this challenge, you'll be using Azure Machine Learning Designer to define a machine learning pipeline using drag-and-drop functionality.
+No coding required, but this challenge will introduce you to some common concepts that are used to create machine learning pipelines.

+The goal of this challenge is to create a machine learning model based on regression that will predict the price of a car based on its technical properties.

+## Challenge 6 - Azure Machine Learning Designer

+:zap: Let's go to **[challenge 7](challenges/challenge_07.md)**!

+In this last challenge, you'll be using Azure Machine Learning Designer to deploy the model you built in challenge 6.

+The goal of this challenge is to create a machine learning model based on regression that will predict the price of a car based on its technical properties.

 # Recommended Certifications